 - a review of EU framework in inclusive art education for adults

-- examples of best practices
+- a collection of best practices in arts and inclusion

 Cope Foundation (Ireland; coordinator)